ezramemphis/itp/Final Project Proposal/README.md

 This will be a guitar practice web app tool that generates exercises for guitarists to continously test themselves.
 It will generate random scales, chords, and arpeggios that the guitarist will have to play.
 It will be built to emulate the questions and requirments you're asked of for each level of your Juries as a guitarist.
 So ideally, if you become really solid and quick with these generated exercises, the Juries will be an absolute breeze.
 And sometimes it's hard to get yourself to practice or know how to thoroughly push yourself and make sure you cover every base when practcing, so hopefully this takes some of that uncertainty away.

 ## Will any work as part of this project overlap with any work you are doing outside of this class?
-For another class?
-Who is the professor in this class?

 This project will not overlap with any work I am doing outside of this class, atleast not in the general sense.
 As I start fleshing out this project, I will start practicing with it everyday and really study it, seeing how I can improve it and perfect it's "flow".
 So I will use it to prepare for my PI juries personally, but emphasize on the word "personally".